Testing a quantum annealer as a quantum thermal sampler: Introduction

 We find in general that the thermal expectation values calculated using the samples from the annealer are not in good agreement with the expected values obtained by QMC, especially in the quantum paramagnetic region where the transverse field dominates~\cite{Sachdev_QPT}.
+Our results are consistent with other findings that the devices samples are not thermal \cite{King2018,King2019}, and for the 1D TFIM the diagonal observables we study are too sensitive to the discrepancy between the measured and thermal distributions.
 Master equation simulations~\cite{Albash2012} on small size problems confirm that a reason for this discrepancy is the inability of current devices to perform measurements at the target Hamiltonian; instead measurements are performed on an Ising Hamiltonian with negligible transverse field, which requires a quench from the target Hamiltonian to the Ising Hamiltonian.
 Our simulations indicate that increasing the maximum annealing rate by a factor of $10^5$ would reproduce the expected thermal expectation values, but this would in turn require annealing times on the order of a few picoseconds.
-Extensivity of the Hamiltonian suggests that this annealing rate would need to decrease with the inverse of the system size, further suggesting that such a measurement approach is not a scalable approach to address questions on the static properties of thermal quantum states.
+Extensivity of the Hamiltonian suggests that this annealing rate would need to decrease with the inverse of the system size.